|

 are located in the living area.
 Small pets are allowed to NCO's.

-Enlisted crewmembers share quarters with up to 4 others.
-Accommodations
+Enlisted crewmembers share quarters with up

 include